seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/README.md

 ## Final Project Q&A

-1. Where do we have to be during final projects?
-In the lab?
-Home?
-   - Monday through Thursday, be at Carolina Code School's campus by 9:00 AM for a short standup meeting.
-We will be holding small lectures about relevant topics as the class needs, and the instructional staff will be onsite to answer questions and provide guidance. **If you don't show up, ask questions, and drive your project in this crucial 3-week period, you won't receive career support.**
-   - On Fridays we will continue to have huddles at 9 AM, followed by a short standup meeting.
+- How do we do check-ins for class?
+  - You will be expected to check in with a "standup" report Monday through Friday, between 5:00 PM and 7:00 PM.
+  - You will answer 3 questions
+      1. What did you do yesterday?
+      2. What will you do today?
+      3. What, if anything, is blocking your progress?
+- What support is available during projects?
+  - Office Hours will be from 5:00 PM - 7:00 PM every day.
+  - In addition to your standup report, this is an opportunity to work with your instructor to resolve any blockers
+  - Other times can be scheduled as needed throughout the three project weeks.
+  - The [#codehelp channel](https://buildcarolina.slack.com/archives/CM857C3K7) in Slack is also helpful for reaching help from others staff and/or alumni.
+  - **NOTE**: If you use [#codehelp](https://buildcarolina.slack.com/archives/CM857C3K7), make sure you explain what you're working on and share a link to your Github repo!
-2. How often will lectures happen, and will they be optional?
+- How often will lectures happen, and will they be optional?
   - There is no set lecture schedule during final projects.
 Instructional staff (including TAs) may hold impromptu lectures to fill in gaps when multiple students are struggling with the same topic.
   - Students will be notified in class communication channels ahead of time if a lecture is planned.
-No lecture during this time is mandatory, but you will be responsible for project requirements even if you miss a relevant lecture. **We strongly suggest attending any lecture opportunities during this time.**
+No lecture during this time is mandatory, but you will be responsible for project requirements even if you miss a relevant lecture.
+  - **We strongly suggest attending any lecture/guest speaker opportunities during this time.**
-3. How often do we check in with the instructor?
+- How often do we check in with the instructor?
-   - You must check in with your instructor and/or campus coordinator each morning during standup.
+  - You must check in with your instructor and/or campus coordinator _every day_ during standup.
   - There will be a final "Demo Day Ready" check-in ~2 days before Demo Day.
      <br/> i.e. If Demo Day is on Friday, this means your project is **feature complete by Wednesday.**
-   - Your project must be functioning and demoed for the instructional team at this time.
+  - Be prepared to show a functioning version of your project to the instructional team at this time.

 ## Resources